 - Start initial synchronization

-Run Hybrid Configuration Wizard
+Run Hybrid Configuration Wizard (HCW)

 Download and Launch HCW